 Saturday Night's 'Curse Or Blessing' Spring-Loads Power-Pop Riffs On Riffs

 A great power-pop song has one foot in happy-go-lucky hooks and another stomping a triumphant riff.
 That's a space occupied by The Toms' pop ballast, Shoes' handsome two-day scruff and Buzzcocks' sunniest kiss-offs.
-Spend just two minutes with Saturday Night's "Curse and Blessing," and it's immediately clear these 20-somethings live in power-pop's in-between, where the sugar is just as important as the grit.
+Spend just two minutes with Saturday Night's "Curse or Blessing," and it's immediately clear these 20-somethings live in power-pop's in-between, where the sugar is just as important as the grit.

 Featuring members of D.C.'s punk and indie-rock scenes, Saturday Night jams spring-loaded riffs into jangly rhythms.
-"Curse and Blessing" features a sweet-and-sour call-and-response between Nora Button (keys) and Luke Reddick (bass) with Cash Langdon's sharp guitar work and Jesse Sattler's crisp drumming.
+"Curse or Blessing" features a sweet-and-sour call-and-response between Nora Button (keys) and Cash Langdon (guitar) with Langdon's sharp guitar work and a crisp rhythm section (drummer Jesse Sattler and bassist Luke Reddick).
 It's a dynamic offering from the power-pop band's self-titled debut, and, well, pretty much perfect for a party on a Saturday night.

 Saturday Night comes out Aug.
 17 via Gentle Reminder.